worldbank/gld/Support/Guides and Documentation/I2D2/Industry_Occupation_Codes.md

 #### 2007, 2017
 In 2017, the April round has data values under a 4-digit classification scheme, but all other rounds/months are under a 2-digit classifcation scheme.
 For this year, the coding will occur conditionally based on the round.
 This also occurs for the January 2007 round.

+#### 2016
+Similarly to the cases above, the occupation variable will be coded conditionally based on the round: January will receive one coding based on the 1992 PSOC and the rest of the rounds will be coded based on the 2012 PSOC.